Old Fashioned Cocktail

 Pouring an Old Fashioned cocktail over a giant clear ice cube.

-Expressing an orange peel over an Old Fashioned cocktail with a giant ice cube.
+Expressing an orange peel over a whiskey cocktail with a clear ice cube.

 • Chill your glasses in the freezer.
 A cold glass prevents warming and keeps your drink colder for longer.